trustoverip/tswg-acdc-specification/spec/spec.md

 The SAID, `d` field value shall be the SAID of its enclosing block.
 A transaction event's SAID enables a verifiable globally unique reference to that event.

+##### UUID, `u` field
+The UUID, `u` field value shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
+The UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [@Hash].
+An adversary, when given both the block's SAID and knowledge of all possible state values, cannot discover the actual state in a computationally feasible manner, such as a rainbow table attack [@RB][@DRB].
+Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's structure, possible state values, and SAID.
+Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's state unless and until there has been a disclosure of that state.

 ##### Issuer, `i` field

 The Issuer, `i` field value shall be the AID of the Issuer.
-This makes the removes any ambiguity about the semantic of the appearance of a seal to the transaction event that appears in a KEL.
-When the KEL controller AID and Issuer AID are the same, for a transaction event seal that appears in a given KEL, then the KEL controller is making a commitment as Issuer to the transaction event.
-A transaction event seal that appears in a KEL with a different controller AID is merely a nonrepudiable endorsement of the transaction state by some other party not a nonrepudiable duplicity evident commitment by the Issuer to the transaction state.
+This removes any ambiguity about the semantic of the appearance of a seal to the transaction event that appears in a KEL.
+When the KEL controller AID and Issuer AID are the same for a transaction event seal that appears in a given KEL, then the KEL controller is making a commitment as Issuer to the transaction event.
+A transaction event seal that appears in a KEL with a different controller AID is merely a nonrepudiable endorsement of the transaction state by some other party, not a duplicity-evident nonrepudiable commitment by the Issuer to the Registry.

+##### Registry SAID, `rd` field

+The Registry SAID, `rd` field value shall be the value of the SAID, `d` field of the registry inception, `rip` event.
+Because the Issuer, `i` field appears in the `rip` event, the Registry SAID, `rd` field value cryptographically binds the Registry to the Issuer AID.
+The Registry SAID enables a verifiable globally unique reference to the Registry (TEL).
+The ACDC managed by the Registry also includes a reference to the Registry SAID, `rd` field value, thereby binding the ACDC to the Registry.

 ##### Sequence number, `s` field

-The sequence number, `s` field value shall be a hex encoded string with no leading zeros of a zero based strictly monotonically increasing integer.
+The sequence number, `s` field value shall be a hex-encoded string with no leading zeros of a zero-based strictly monotonically increasing integer.
 The first (zeroth) transaction event in a given Registry (TEL) shall have a sequence number of 0 or `0` hex.

 ##### Prior event SAID, `p` field